 3. All options contracts have two transactions - the original creation of the contract when the premium is exchanged, and the final settlement.
 It cannot be argued that the company is the counter-party to one but not the other.
 The full cost of options compensation cannot be

 known at the time of their issue.
 The future is unknown until the contract is settled and closed.
 The two transactions together (the opening payment of a premium and the closing settlement) determine the total cost.

-Financial Statements record as a company expense only the opening transaction - the calculated value of the premium.
+Financial Statements record as an expense only the opening transaction - the calculated value of the premium.
 This valuation never changes, and the closing settlement is completely ignored.
 This violates the basic concept of the